How to Sell a Gun in North Carolina

 Requirements for purchasing a long gun in North Carolina

-Purchasing a long gun in North Carolina requires the buyer to be at least 18 years old and pass a NICS background check.
+Purchasing a long gun in North Carolina requires the gun buyer to be at least 18 years old and pass a NICS background check.
 A purchase permit is not required for long guns.

 Purchase and receipt of "long guns"